Koreanderson/travel/content/post/netherlands-2016.md

 menu = ""           # set "main" to add this content to the main menu
 +++

-The first stop on my first trip to the European continent.
-Some of the European InKAS 2016 Summer Camp participants decided to host a reunion in Amsterdam.
-Initially it seemed like gathering was going to be mainyl Dutch and a few other Europeans.
-But my good friends convinced me to not only join, but to also stay in Europe an extra week and explore.
+The Netherlands was the first stop on my brief tour of the European continent.
+The trip came about when some of the European InKAS 2016 Summer Camp participants decided to host a reunion in Amsterdam.
+Initially the gathering was going to be primarily Dutch and a few other Europeans.
+But I was convinced to join by my good friends in the group, so I decided to stay in Europe an extra week and visit some friends.

 Highlights of the trip included riding bikes around the streets of Amsterdam, meandering through the Red-light district, a guided boat tour through the canals of the city and enjoying some quality time with good people.